Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

-and the phase function is normalized as \be \int p(\u,\u')\ud\u' = 1. \ee The trace corresponds to an average over all possible polarization states for the incident and scattered fields.
+and the phase function is normalized as \be \int p(\u,\u')\ud\u' = 1. \ee This normalization immediately shows that $1/\ell_\text{s}$ is given by the integral of the right hand side of Eq.~\eqref{eq:l_s} over $\u'$.
+The trace appearing in Eq.~\eqref{eq:l_s} is a consequence of the assumption of a depolarized field.
 The RTE [Eq.~\eqref{eq:th_rte}] can be seen as an energy balance~\cite{chandrasekhar1960radiative}.
 The spatial variation of the specific intensity (term involving the derivative) is due to the loss induced by extinction along the direction $\u$ [term involving $\ell_\text{e}$] and the gain from scattering from direction $\u'$ to direction $\u$ [term involving $\ell_\text{s}$ and $p(\u,\u')$].
 Equations~\eqref{eq:l_s} and \eqref{eq:phase_function_normalization} show that $\ell_\text{s}$, the key quantity to describe the scattering strength of a medium, is obtained in the radiative transfer limit from the angular integral of the intensity vertex.

 Previously, we showed that the extinction mean free path $\ell_\text{e}$ could be obtained from the self-energy $\bm{\Sigma}$ and noted that, in absence of absorption, we should have $\ell_\text{e} = \ell_\text{s}$, the latter being defined from the intensity vertex $\bm{\Gamma}$.
-It is worth emphasizing at this point that the two operators are indeed formally linked by the Ward identity, which may be seen as a generalization of the extiction (optical) theorem and ensures energy conservation~\cite{lagendijk1996resonant, apresyan1996radiation, tsang2001scattering, sheng2006introduction, cherroret2016induced}.
+It is worth emphasizing at this point that the two operators are indeed formally linked by the Ward identity~\cite{barabanenkov1995diffusion, cherroret2016induced}, which may be seen as a generalization of the extinction (optical) theorem and ensures energy conservation~\cite{lagendijk1996resonant, apresyan1996radiation, tsang2001scattering, sheng2006introduction, carminati2021principles}.